feature-engine/feature_engine/docs/contributing/building_the_docs.rst

 .. -*- mode: rst -*-

-Getting Started with Feature-engine documentation
+Getting started with Feature-engine documentation
 =================================================

 Feature-engine documentation is built using `Sphinx <https://www.sphinx-doc.org>`_ and is hosted on `Read the Docs <https://readthedocs.org/>`_.